kanisterio/kanister/examples/stable/foundationdb/README.md

 ### Insert some records
-To insert some records into the database we will have to `EXEC` into the foundationDB pod and then run the database command in the `fdbcli` utility
+To insert some records into the database we will have to `EXEC` into the foundationDB pod and then run the database command using the `fdbcli` utility

 ```bash
 # EXEC into the pod